cesarsotovalero/cesarsotovalero.github.io/_posts/2019-10-16-zip-slip-attacks.md

 ---
 layout: post
-title: Vulnerability exploitation
+title: Vulnerability Exploitation
-subtitle: Zip Slip attacks
+subtitle: Zip Slip Attacks
 published: true
 tags: security
 description: The Zip Slip vulnerability is exploited using a specially crafted archive that holds directory traversal filenames.
 I prepared and exploit and explain how it works.